Exilz/apipeline/README.md

 This step is optional, but if you want the wrapper to handle all of the offline goodness for you, you have to tell the plugin which cache driver it should use.

-In order to do that, just pass your driver as the 3rd argument of SEACU when instantiating your api, or use `api.setCacheDriver`.
+In order to do that, just pass your driver as the 3rd argument of APIPeline when instantiating your api, or use `api.setCacheDriver`.

 * When using `react-native`: you can import `AsyncStorage` or use the baked-in [sqlite driver](docs/custom-drivers.md#sqlite-driver)
 * On the browser : the trusty [`localforage`](https://www.npmjs.com/package/localforage) plugin is usually a good choice